 Clay pellets are a form of soil amendment that can help improve soil quality and fertility.
 When mixed with soil, they can help to improve drainage, aeration, and water retention.
 They are also a good source of nutrients for plants.

-In conclusion, clay pebbles are a good growing medium for succulents.
+Clay pebbles are a good growing medium for succulents.
+Are clay pebbles good for succulents?
 They retain water well and allow for good air circulation.
 Additionally, they are aesthetically pleasing and come in a variety of colors.
 For these reasons, I recommend using clay pebbles as a growing medium for succulents.

 Plants are my life.
 I’m a plant whisperer and an amateur gardener who loves to share gardening tips and tricks with you!